PantelisAndrianakis/Breezy/documentation/memory/automatic-memory.md

 Reference counting alone cannot reclaim reference **cycles** - say an order that points at a customer who points back at their orders.
 Each keeps the other's count above zero forever.
 Breezy adds a **periodic, incremental cycle collector** that finds and frees such cycles in the background - **without you annotating a single weak reference**.
 Everything stays automatic.

-The result is a steady-state memory profile close to hand-written C, with the convenience of a managed language and none of the stop-the-world pauses.
+The result is a steady-state memory profile close to hand-managed memory, with the convenience of a managed language and none of the stop-the-world pauses.

 ---